Another Fine Mess

 Another Fine Mess is a 1930 short comedy film directed by James Parrott and starring Laurel and Hardy.
-It is based on the 1908 play Home from the Honeymoon by Arthur J. Jefferson, Stan Laurel's father, and is a remake of their earlier silent film (and debut as an "official" duo) Duck Soup.
+It is based on the 1908 play Home from the Honeymoon by Arthur J. Jefferson, Stan Laurel's father, and is a remake of their 1927 silent film (and debut as an "official" duo) Duck Soup.

 Plot

 Stan Laurel and Oliver Hardy find themselves pursued by a tenacious police officer, initially misidentified as vagrants loitering in a park.
 A comical altercation ensues when Stan inadvertently provokes the officer by addressing him as "ma'am," further escalating the situation.
 Seeking refuge from their pursuer, the duo takes shelter in the basement of a mansion belonging to the eccentric English adventurer Colonel Wilburforce Buckshot, currently vacant due to Buckshot's African hunting expedition.
 Unbeknownst to them, the mansion's butler and maid have clandestinely absconded for a holiday, leaving the premises unoccupied.

 Their sanctuary is short-lived as a wealthy couple, Lady and Lord Plumtree (who are also English), arrive seeking to rent the mansion.
 In a bid to evade detection, Oliver devises a scheme, compelling Stan to impersonate the absent butler under the guise of "Hives."
 However, confronted with the persistent presence of the officer, Stan adopts a strategy of prolonging their interaction to divert attention, inadvertently endearing themselves to the Plumtrees.

 The plot thickens when the real Colonel Buckshot unexpectedly returns, discovering the ensuing chaos.
 Mistaken for burglars, Stan and Oliver are forced to flee into a closet, prompting Buckshot to summon the police.
 In a frenzied escape, the duo dons eccentric disguises and absconds on a stolen tandem bicycle, pursued by both law enforcement and Buckshot.
 A madcap pursuit ensues, culminating in a fortuitous encounter with a passing tram that dismantles their bicycle, leading to an emergence astride unicycles as they pedal toward an uncertain conclusion.